GoffinetLab/CHIKV_scRNAseq-fibroblast/R_scripts/README.md

 These are the scripts used to preprocess, integrate, and analyze the files created by a 10X 3' GEM experiment with Chikungunya virus infected primary human synovial fibroblasts.

 Preprocessing.R includes the standard workflow for CreateSeuratObject, quality control and filtering cells, cell cycle regression, PCA and clustering (RunUMAP, FindNeighbors, FindClusters) and saving the resulting RDS object.
-All samples were preprocessed similarily.
+All samples were preprocessed similarily, if not stated otherwise in the script.

 Integration.R assigns metadata information about MOI, timepoint, and and a combination of both ("infection") and uses the SCT workflow to integrate all samples from each timepoint together (resulting in two RDS objects, one for 6 hpi and one for 24 hpi).
 It performs the standard workflow mentioned above for PCA and clustering after integration.